 Dual-Agonist Peptides and Metabolic Health

-The reason that dual-agonist peptides such as GLP2-T are so compelling is that they simultaneously address multiple dysfunctions observed in metabolic diseases.
+The reason that dual-agonist peptides such as GLP2-T are so compelling is that they simultaneously address multiple dysfunctions observed in metabolic condition(s) under investigation.
 Researchers have observed that targeting both the glp-1 and gip axes can result in:

 – Enhanced satiety and reduced food intake